gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 ## Configuration Script: Second Hello Example

 Let's create a copy of [first-hello-example.py](../../gem5/configs/bootcamp/hello-sim-object/first-hello-example.py) named [second-hello-example.py](../../gem5/configs/bootcamp/hello-sim-object/second-hello-example.py).
-Just the run the following command in the base **gem5** directory to do this.
+Just run the following command in the base **gem5** directory to do this.

 ```sh
 cp configs/bootcamp/hello-sim-object/first-hello-example.py configs/bootcamp/hello-sim-object/second-hello-example.py
 ```

 Now, open [second-hello-example.py](../../gem5/configs/bootcamp/hello-sim-object/second-hello-example.py) in your editor of choice and change the code so that it passes a value for `num_hellos` when you instantiate a `HelloSimObject`.
-Below is an example of a finished code.
+Below is a full example of this.

 ```python
 import m5